SwethaMagesh/CS-Gate-Notes/CS/CompilerDesign1.md

     - **`S -> Sa | b `**
         - **`S -> bS' and S' -> aS' | ^ `**
 - Left factoring
+### Follow tips:
+#### Note-01:
+∈ may appear in the first function of a non-terminal.
+∈ will never appear in the follow function of a non-terminal.
+#### Note-02:
+Before calculating the first and follow functions, eliminate Left Recursion from the grammar, if present.
+#### Note-03:
+We calculate the follow function of a non-terminal by looking where it is present on the RHS of a production rule.